 Many herbs can overwinter outdoors if cared for properly.
 You can also preserve herbs in creative ways and overwinter them indoors.
 Learn how to overwinter herbs with these simple tips.

+Some hardy herbs do well outdoors in all seasons.
+For these plants, you can leave them outdoors and trust that they will be back once the snow thaws if you follow the care guide below.
 Perennial herbs such as rosemary, sage, chives, winter savory, thyme, oregano, and mint can stay outdoors over the winter in many zones.

 Perennial Herbs up to Zone 4

 - French tarragon

 - Garlic chives